Shin Lim: America's Got Talent

 Lim had been contacted by the producers of America's Got Talent after his 2015 appearance on Fool Us to see his interest in performing, but he initially turned it down as he had only one major act he could perform.
 By 2017 following his second appearance on Fool Us, Lim felt he was ready to appear on America's Got Talent, and was further encouraged to try out by his fiancée Casey Thomas, a dancer and assistant to another magician when he had met her.
 Thomas encouraged Lim and provided him with advice from her own work to improve his routines.
 Lim was selected for the 13th season of the show, and on September 19, 2018, he was announced as the winner.
-In addition to a US$1 million prize, Lim will be a headline act at the Paris Theater at Paris Las Vegas.
+In addition to a US$1 million prize, Lim would be a headline act at the Paris Theater at Paris Las Vegas.
 His performances during the competition, while using variations of his tricks, included more dialogue and other aspects, for example demonstrating a bit of his pianist background for his final show.
 Lim said that one of the show's judges, Simon Cowell, advised him after his quarterfinal act that he needed to show more of his personality, and he needed to step back from the card table and add larger elements to his show if he wanted a chance to win.
 He was subsequently invited back to participate in the first season of America's Got Talent: The Champions, which started filming immediately after his 2018 13th-season win, and he edged out American ventriloquist and season 12 champion Darci Lynne.

 Subsequent stardom

 From his success on America's Got Talent, Lim began headlining a long–term Las Vegas residency in the Terry Fator Theatre at the Mirage Casino Hotel in October 2019.
 Lim also began participating on tour with The Illusionists, a theatrical magician troupe show, as well as his own United States tour in 2020.
 Lim made numerous guest appearances on talk shows since his wins on America's Got Talent, including The Tonight Show Starring Jimmy Fallon, The Ellen DeGeneres Show, and The Today Show.
 In 2020, Lim made special guest appearances on the second season of America's Got Talent: The Champions, first in a cameo as part of a magic trick performed by Britain's Got Talent contestant Marc Spelmann, aka "Magician X", and second as part of a trick by AGT semi-finalist Colin Cloud.
+He is currently headlining a new long-term residency at Venetian Las Vegas which- like his Mirage show- has been exceptionally well-received, winning both the 2024 and 2025 Tripadvisor Traveler's Choice Awards as well as other honors.